botinock/nlp_humanization/README.md

 - Different decoding algorithms to prevent over-confidence or adjust randomness (Nucleus Sampling, Contrastive Decoding)
 - RL approaches such as RLHF and more
 - RAG to expand topic contexts
-- LoRa to more efficient fine-tuning
+- LoRA + Adapters to more efficient fine-tuning without overfit
 - Human in the loop
+## QA